 I had the opportunity to attend the previous show in May.
 It housed over 65 Canadian designers where more than 95% of the collections on display were handmade or manufactured in Canada.
 What a way to support local talent!
 I’m invested in purchasing local pieces because I get a chance to meet the designers, understand the purpose of their brand and really connect with it.
 This makes me a more informed consumer and makes me appreciate the effort it took to create my somewhat unique piece.

 This Montreal based jewelry brand was major eye candy and I kept going back to the stall because of the unique way Tamara Bavdek incorporated vintage lace with metals.
 Considered to be statement jewelry, the pieces were lightweight and definitely wearable for every day.
-More on this ah-mazing jewelry coming soon to the blog.
+More on this ah-mazing jewelry brand on the blog.

 The Mingle – synonymous with a classic cross-body style had the most beautiful Italian vegetable-tanned leather I had ever felt!
 The Mingle (great for mingling, duh) comes with the choice of five fabric inserts so you can have fun mixing and matching prints.
 You can tell how meticulously each bag is made AND you can visit the Toronto store to see them being crafted!

 I had the pleasure of meeting the humble Marijke Bouchier who reveals her impish side through her bracelets and necklaces.
 Her limited edition designs are colourful and incorporate different metals, stones and TASSELS (yasss!).
 She creates each piece herself using vintage and contemporary materials.
 Her designs are lightweight and perfect for stacking.
 I was SO happy to get my hands on one of her bracelets because now it’s sold out!